atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

 **Use AuthorizationGuard**

-A Comon usage of Authorization guard is activate and deactivate components
+A Common usage of Authorization guard is activating and deactivating components

-Create `auth.guard.ts` in services directory
+Create `auth.guard.ts` in the services directory

 ```js
 import { Injectable } from '@angular/core';